-- Juvenile justice

-- The court system

-- Environmental management

-- Geography of Wellbeing including disease and poverty
+- The Legal System sources of law, court structures, criminal/civil branches of law - Youth justice - Environmental management - Geography of Wellbeing including disease and poverty

 Students will be assessed in a variety of ways.
 Assessment is reflective of the form and rigor of assessment in the senior school.
 The skills and knowledge gained in the subject will provide beneficial for students in the senior subjects.
 Assessment may take the form of: